KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 <p align="center">
   <img src="assets/images/data.png" alt="Input data structure showing latitude-longitude grid with meteorological variables." width="450">
   <br>
-  <em>Figure: Visualization of the data from WeatherBench used in ClimODE, showing weather variables (e.g., temperature) distributed across a latitude-longitude grid at a specific time step.
+  <em style="color: grey;>Figure: Visualization of the data from WeatherBench used in ClimODE, showing weather variables (e.g., temperature) distributed across a latitude-longitude grid at a specific time step.
 Each channel represents a single variable at a specific vertical level.
 Source [9]</em>
 </p>